Jonathan2251/lbd/source/gpu.rst

             (Threads fetch/execute independently —
              odd thread finishes immediately)

+.. note:: **SPMD and MIMD**

+   When run a single program across all cores, SPMD and MIMD pipelines look the same.

-`Subsection Mapping data in GPU`_ includes more details in lanes masked.
+:ref:`The subection Mapping data in GPU <mapping-data-in-gpu>` includes more details in Lanes masked.

 **Scoreboard purpose:**